First Duty and Future Assignments in the Military

 For standard overseas tours, one can generally increase his or her chances of being selected by volunteering for the extended tour length.
 This is the standard tour, plus 12 months.

 Of course, one can be involuntarily assigned overseas as well.
 In general, this is done based on the military member's last overseas return date.

 A follow-on assignment is an assignment after a remote tour.
 Those with orders for a remote tour can apply for their next assignment before they even depart to the remote tour.

-When one is assigned to a 12-month remote tour, one can move their dependents anywhere they want in the United States, at government expense to live while the member is away.
-The government must then pay again to relocate the dependents from where they are living to the new assignment, when the member returns from the remote tour.
+When is assigned to a 12-month remote tour, military members can move their dependents anywhere they want to live in the United States, at government expense, while the member is away.
+The government must then pay again to relocate the dependents from where they are living to the new assignment when the member returns from the remote tour.
 Single people, even though they don't have dependents can use the follow-on program, as well.